I’ll never forget it as long as I live. I can’t believe that I had started a church and was ready to give it up so soon.

 A few years ago with the advice of a mentor, I began to work something into my schedule that has absolutely changed my ministry and personal health as a pastor.
 It’s called a half-day of prayer and worship.

-I put on my calendar, about every 6 weeks, a half-day where my calendar is blocked off and I get out of my normal routine to escape for prayer and worship.
+I put on my calendar, about every 6 to 8 weeks, a half-day where my calendar is blocked off and I get out of my normal routine to escape for prayer and worship.

 I take this time to do just what it says, to pray and to worship.
 It’s my business meeting with the Father.
 I talk a little and listen A LOT.
 I write.
 I worship.
 I read.
 I pray.